 To complete degree requirements for the Bachelor of Science degree, the student must successfully complete the General and Liberal Education core requirements, the College of Business core course requirements and major requirements.
-A comprehensive examination in the College of Business core must be passed by all students in a degree program.
 A student will be allowed to take College of Business core and major comprehensive examinations no more than twice in any academic year.
 A student may not major in more than one area within the College of Business.